GTN-Quebec/lom2mlr/documentation.md

 On the other hand, Marc-Antoine Parent believes that blank nodes accurately convey absence of information, which can be preferred in some cases.
 If a harvester receives MLR information from many converters, and each converter implements a different deterministic UUID, we will have many different identities for the same entity.

 At first sight, this is identical to multiple blank nodes created in the same fashion, and less of an issue than the more frequent blank nodes created by multiple reads.
 However, either problem needs solving, and a heuristic for declaring entities as identical is necessary.
 Now, such algorithms are computationally expensive, and it would be convenient to restrict their application to nodes which are known not to have a proper identity, namely blank nodes.
 Creating many arbitrary identities requires applying identification heuristics to a much greater number of entities.

+Actually, it is quite likely that certain graph databases notice when a blank node is re-introduced with exactly the same relations, and optimize it away.
+This is only possible in a transactional context; otherwise the new blank node might get new relations later.
+If the blank node were to receive a random UUID on successive introductions, that optimization would be defeated.
+(We need to check on the state of the art in this regard.)

 Note that, in the case of deterministic UUIDs, this problem disappears if they are agreed upon in a norm.
 Otherwise, if we have divergent strategies for deterministic UUIDs, the problem of knowing what to match remains.
 For example, we could decide that, absent URL and Email, we will generate a UUID based on (e.g.) a person's home phone number or address as a strings in some appropriate namespace.
 If the strategy were common to all converters, collisions would happen to positive effect.
 A downside is that different vCards for the same person, with different subsets of identifying information, would again yield different identifiers, and the problem of finding correspondances between named (vs blank) entities reappears.
 As long as the strategies are shared, this problem is minimal, as we would know how to search for corresponding entities in that case; but until the algorithm for UUID generation is made part of the norm, such strategies may add to the problem instead of solving it.